 Myths and misconceptions are abound for the legal alcohol driving limits in Texas.
 From incorrect information about underage drinking rules to choosing between alcohol blood tests vs breathalyzers, confusion can come from anywhere.

 One the most common misconceptions starts with the .08 blood alcohol content figure because it doesn’t mean that your BAC limit is 8% or .08 mathematically.
 Instead if we were to mathematically compute it, the percentage actually means .0008.
 To arrive at these figures, your BAC is calculated by dividing the number of milliliters of alcohol per 100 milliliters of blood.
 So in layman’s terms, it doesn’t take much alcohol to get anyone drunk, by legal limits.

 In fact, it’s impossible for you to survive or even reach a blood alcohol level of 8%.
-And if, by some miracle, you did… well, let’s just say that DWI probation or DWI license suspension in Texas would then be the least of your worries.
+And if, by some miracle, you did… well, let’s just say that DWI probation or a DWI license suspension in Texas would then be the least of your worries.
 Any blood alcohol level of 0.3% to 0.4% or greater is generally considered fatal.

 As you can see, there can be a huge difference between the perceived and actual Texas legal alcohol driving limits.
 A .08% BAC level is the point at which a driver is no longer driving responsibly and is likely to put their life and other people’s lives in danger by tailgating, driving off the road, making illegal turns, driving erratically or nodding off.

 Most people reach a .08% BAC level if they drink between 2 and 3 drinks per hour.
 At 2 drinks per hour, you’re most likely impaired; at 3 drinks per hour, you face a very high risk of being legally intoxicated.
 However, at 1 drink per hour, adults who weight over 100 pounds can drink approximately 1 drink per hour and still drive.